kuriatsu/autoware_auto_msgs/autoware_auto_msgs/design/autoware_auto_msgs-design.md

 float32 rear_wheel_angle_rad 0.0
 ```

+> `acceleration_mps2` increases/decreases based on absolute vehicle motion and does not consider vehicle direction (forward/backward)

 And the heading field has the following form:

 A zero heading corresponds to the positive x direction in the given coordinate frame.